Sell with no payment Risks!

 The flange gasket should be able to withstand the maximum pressure expected in the pipeline; this is often the test pressure, which can be at least 2 times the flange rating at ambient temperature.

-As a general reference, the following table shows the recommended types of gaskets by service, pipeline temperature and pressure rating, and flange facing types:
+As a general reference, the following table shows the recommended types of gaskets by service, pipeline temperature, pressure rating, and flange-facing types:

 Gasket selection guideline

-The performance of the gasket is affected by a number of factors.
+The performance of the gasket is affected by several factors.
 All of these factors must be taken into consideration when selecting a gasket:

 The Flange Load